urbanadventurer/Android-PIN-Bruteforce/README.md

 This works from an Android phone because the USB ports are not bidirectional, unlike the ports on a laptop.

 Keys are sent using `/system/xbin/hid-keyboard`.
 To test this and send the key 1 you can use `echo 1 | /system/xbin/hid-keyboard dev/hidg0 keyboard`

 Before each PIN, we send the escape and enter keys.
 This is to keep the Android responsive and dismiss any popups about the number of incorrect PIN attempts or a low battery warning.

+In Kali Nethunter, `/system/xbin/hid-keyboard` is a compiled copy of `hid_gadget_test.c`.
+This is a small program for testing the HID gadget driver that is included in the Linux Kernel.
+The source code for this file can be found at https://www.kernel.org/doc/html/latest/usb/gadget_hid.html.

 ## 🙋 Contributing